 Yes, I do want a world free of child marriage, teenage pregnancy and FGM/C

 We are part of the Yes I do Alliance together with our partners Plan Netherlands (lead organization), AMREF Netherlands, Rutgers and the Royal Tropical Institute (KIT).
-In cooporation with our local partners in Indonesia, Kenya, Malawi, Mozambique, Zambia, Ethiopia and Pakistan CHOICE tries to get girls and boys meaningfully engaged in sexual and reproductive rights and health.
+In cooporation with our local partners in Indonesia, Kenya, Malawi, Mozambique, Zambia, Ethiopia and Pakistan we get girls and boys meaningfully engaged in sexual and reproductive rights and health.
 Together we’re working towards a world where girls can decide over their bodies and, ultimately, their futures.

 Do you want to know more about what we do for young girls?
 Beside our Yes I Do-program we work on several other programs that tackle issues that affect young people including girls.